gonwan/toys/webframework-benchmark/readme.md

 | **netty-http**     |    560k ~ 580k /s |     ~2350% |
 | **netty-tcp**      |    560k ~ 580k /s |     ~1460% |

-Much better throughput and scalability when using Undertow as servlet container, compared to Tomcat.
+Much better throughput and scalability when using Undertow as servlet container, as compared to Tomcat.
+After some profiling and tuning work, I found all worker threads block and poll from the task queue (a `LinkedBlockingQueue`).
+Tomcat with Nio.1 and Nio.2 have competitive performance.
+The only difference is that Nio.2 uses callbacks with async IO operations.

-Still room to give more throughput in `go-gnet` and `netty-tcp` cases.
+Also still room to give more throughput in `go-gnet` and `netty-tcp` cases.
 Not having so many idle systems for benchmarking now.
 The throughput should have a linear increment when more CPU is utilized, in both cases.

 As a developer, `spring-mvc` or `go-gin` can still be the first choice, as they are easier to get started.